hermannpencole/nifi-swagger-client/docs/FlowfileQueuesApi.md

 <a name="downloadFlowFileContent"></a>
 # **downloadFlowFileContent**
-> downloadFlowFileContent(id, flowfileUuid, clientId, clusterNodeId)
+> StreamingOutput downloadFlowFileContent(id, flowfileUuid, clientId, clusterNodeId)

 Gets the content for a FlowFile in a Connection.